 Why is GST required?

 Tax policies play a vital role in the economy through their impact on both effectiveness and equity.
 A good tax system should keep in view issues of income distribution and, simultaneously, also endeavor to generate tax revenues to support government expenditure on public services and foundation advancement.
-Despite the fact that the nation has proceeded onward the way of tax reforms since the mid-1980s yet there are different issues which should be rebuilt to lift profitability.
+Despite the fact that the nation has proceeded onward the way of tax reforms since the mid-1980s yet there are different issues that should be rebuilt to lift profitability.

 Sales of services to consumers are not appropriately taxed with many types of services escaping the tax net.
 Intermediate purchases of inputs by the business firms do not get full offset and part of non-offset taxes may get added up in prices quoted for exports thus making exporters less competitive in world markets.

-One can clarify the effect of GST or Goods and services Tax with an illustration.
-For example, A manufacturer or seller sells his products to his customer or buyer including sales tax, and after that, the buyer re-sells those merchandise to an another buyer subsequent to charging sales tax again in that same product.
+One can clarify the effect of GST or Goods and Services Tax with an illustration.
+For example, A manufacturer or seller sells his products to his customer or buyer including sales tax, and after that, the buyer re-sells those merchandise to another buyer subsequent to charging sales tax again in that same product.
 For this situation, while the second person was figuring its sales tax liability, it likewise incorporated the business assets paid on past buy.
 It is like double tax has been paid on the same product or simply we can say it a tax on tax.
 This is the place the requirement for GST emerges to get rid of the marvel.

 HOW TO CALCULATE GST?

 Find the percentage amount to be charged and then add that amount to the selling price or the amount.
 For example: Say GST percentage is 20%.
 The price of an item for sale is Rs.
 500. In this case, need to find 20% of Rs.
 500 that is RS.
 100.

 So, the selling price of that item is 500+100=600.

 You may have a confusion between CGST and SGST.
 Here is a question along with the answer to make the point more clear.